Daimler Regency: Chassis numbers

-The total chassis allocation was 395 units, but as noted not all may have been built.
-Standard production is thought to be 345 cars, allowing for chassis reallocation when some were fitted with the higher performance engine in late Regency Mark II production.
-58 chassis were allocated for specialist coachwork, e.g. Hooper Empress Mark IIa and III.
-These incorporated a number of minor improvements over the DF304 chassis.
+The total DF304/5 chassis allocation was 395 units, although not all may have been built.
+Production of the standard steel saloon is believed to have totalled 345 cars, with 39 late-production Regency chassis upgraded and sold as One-O-Four models.
+A further 58 chassis were allocated to Sportsman models and specialist coachwork, primarily the Hooper Empress Mark IIa and III.
+These featured a number of minor improvements over the standard DF304 chassis.